 To cut down on food waste Meegan recommends accurately estimating the volume of food required considering the number of attendees, the event type and timing of activities or breaks, and asking about dietary requirements in advance (which you can do on Eventbrite using custom questions).
 You should also ensure any unconsumed perishable food has been handled correctly so it can be donated to food salvage programmes.

 When it comes to sourcing the things you need for your event, try to do so as locally as possible to cut down on transportation, which has the added bonus of supporting the local community.
 When it comes to food, try to think about what’s in season and easily available – it’s not green to ship in strawberries from South Africa so you can have strawberries and cream in December!

 5. Partner with public transport

 Many train operators are willing to offer discounted tickets for event delegates.
 Check with your venue or city convention bureau if they already have an agreement in place.
 Leicester and Leicestershire Convention Bureau, for example, has a partnership with East Midlands Trains to offer a discount of up to 50% for visitors attending business conferences, events or exhibitions in the city.

 6. Encourage car sharing

-It won’t be possible for everybody to travel by train, so as an alternative, promote a car sharing service such as liftshare.com to your attendees.
-Guests can use the site to either advertise their planned journey and look for other to share the ride, or simply request a lift.
+It won’t be possible for everybody to travel by train, so as an alternative, promote a car-sharing service such as liftshare.com to your attendees.
+Guests can use the site to either advertise their planned journey and look for others to share the ride, or simply request a lift.
 Either way, you’re helping cut down on the emissions it takes to attend your event.

 7. Give chemical toilets the flush